 The material itself requires considerably more time and operator skill to place and where possible a rubber or dental dam should be used to keep the tooth free from saliva when the filling is being placed.

 What is a root canal?

 Root canal or endodontic treatment involves removing infected or damaged tissue from the central chamber or the root canal of a tooth.
 This tissue, called the pulp, contains nerves and blood vessels that help nourish the tooth.
 After the pulp is removed, the pulp chamber and root canals are cleaned, disinfected, filled and sealed.
 The benefit of endodontic treatment is that it saves teeth that would otherwise need to be extracted.
-Although the pulp is removed, the treated tooth remains alive, nourished by the surrounding tissues.
+Although the pulp is removed, the treated tooth remains viable, nourished by the surrounding tissues.
 There is no real substitute for your own tooth in terms of health and investment.
 Root canal treatment may require one or several visits and is always preformed under rubber or dental dam.
-With proper care and restoration the tooth may last a lifetime.
+With proper care and restoration, the tooth may last a lifetime.

 What is a crown?

 Each one of your teeth is made up of a crown and a root.
 The crown is the white portion you see in your mouth, the root is the portion hidden in your gum.
 If the natural crown of your tooth becomes badly damaged through for example tooth decay, whereby it is heavily filled, or through an accident it made need to be replaced with a laboratory made crown.
 The crown fits over the remaining portion of the natural crown of the tooth and the natural root is retained.
 It is made of metal, ceramic or a combination of both depending on the requirements for that tooth.
 Crowns can also be screwed into or cemented onto implants.